 9) Wash, wash, wash

 Adequate rest is so important for preventing and curing illness.
-In our household, at the first signs of being run down, it’s straight to bed.
-I know this is sometimes tough for working parents, but I do believe in the long run, this will shorten the overall duration of illness.
+This is sometimes tough for working parents, but in the long run, this can help shorten the overall duration of illness.